Courseiva

 Why this answer

-Azure SQL Analytics (preview) in Azure Monitor provides a solution specifically for monitoring Azure SQL databases and managed instances, including storage usage per database.
-Option A is wrong because Query Performance Insight focuses on query performance.
-Option C is wrong because Automatic tuning is for performance optimization.
+Azure SQL Analytics (preview) in Azure Monitor provides a consolidated monitoring solution for Azure SQL databases and managed instances, including detailed storage usage per database.
+Option A is wrong because Query Performance Insight focuses on query-level metrics like query duration and CPU usage, not per-database storage.
+Option B is wrong because Automatic tuning is a feature that automatically indexes and optimizes query plans, not a monitoring tool.

-Option D is wrong because Intelligent Insights provides proactive diagnostics but not per-database storage monitoring.
+Option C is wrong because Intelligent Insights provides proactive performance diagnostics and anomaly detection, but does not directly per-database storage monitoring.
+Therefore, only Azure SQL Analytics meets the requirement.

 MCQmedium